ECLAD: Extracting Concepts with Local Aggregated Descriptors: Conclusions

 We propose ECLAD as a concept extraction (CE) technique, based on local aggregate descriptors (LADs).
 Our algorithm focuses on how CNNs represent pixels internally, allowing a more reliable CE and importance scoring.
 In addition, it provides the novel ability to localize, in new instances, which regions of an image contain the visual cues related to each concept.

-As an orthogonal contribution, we propose an automatic validation process for CE techniques, which minimizes the need for human intervention.
-Our validation process is based on two novel metrics, measuring the importance and visual cues of concepts w.r.t. the ground truth of synthetic datasets.
+As an orthogonal contribution, we propose an automatic comparison and validation process for CE techniques, which provides consistent and scalable metrics denoting the performance of CE methods.
+Our validation process is based on two novel metrics, measuring the importance and visual cues of concepts with respect to the ground truth of synthetic datasets.
 We provide six new synthetic datasets that can be used for testing CE methods.
 The proposed datasets and validation method proved effective in comparing ECLAD, ACE, and ConceptShap.
-As validation procedures that forego (subjective) human judgement are largely missing in the area, we hope our contribution becomes helpful, provides a quantitative approach for evaluating CE.
+As validation procedures that forego (possibly subjective) human judgement are largely missing in the area, we hope our contribution becomes helpful in providing a quantitative approach for evaluating CE (to compliment human studies).

+Through our validation process, ECLAD proved a reliable alternative for analyzing models through concept-based explanations.
+The extracted concepts were consistently related to the main features of the analyzed datasets, which was reflected on a high representation correctness across all experiments.
+In addition, the importance scores provided by ECLAD better reflect the intended importance of their associated features, outperforming other methods across all datasets.
+The importance of concepts related to relevant features of the dataset are scored high, and irrelevant concepts are scored low.

 While ECLAD performed reliably in the studied cases, the results also raise relevant questions for future research.
-First, during the initial CE, ECLAD can be more computationally expensive than CAV based methods, as the base clustering is performed over the representations of pixels and not images or patches.
+First, during the initial CE, ECLAD can be more computationally expensive than CAV-based methods, as the base clustering is performed over the representations of pixels and not images or patches.
 Second, the localization of concepts in new images strongly depends on the CNN architecture being studied, as not all CNNs represent local information with the same fidelity.
 Finally, for more complex tasks with a higher number of features, the number of extracted concepts will have to be adjusted accordingly to avoid relevant features being clustered together.